k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: 'moving silently' feedback not given when wearing the One Ring
 - Fix: if standing on grass, option to eat food/corpse on the ground was bypassed
+- Fix: improper handling of worn/wielded objects that break